Relacibo/hyprmcsr/docs/004-configuration.md

     ...
     "prismWrapperCommand": {
       "autoReplace": true,
+      "prismMinecraftInstanceIds": ["1.16.1"],
       "innerCommand": "obs-gamecapture"
     }
   }
   ```
+  - **prismWrapperCommand.prismMinecraftInstanceIds**: Array of PrismLauncher instance IDs (folder names) to which the wrapper should be applied.
+Example: `["1.16.1"]`.
   - If `autoReplace` is omitted or set to `true`, the wrapper will be set automatically and `instance_wrapper.sh` will be configured as the WrapperCommand for your PrismLauncher instance.
   - If `autoReplace` is `false`, **you must manually ensure that `instance_wrapper.sh` is set as the WrapperCommand in your PrismLauncher instance and that the environment variable `HYPRMCSR_PROFILE` is set correctly when launching Minecraft.**
   - `innerCommand` can be any wrapper tool (e.g., `"obs-gamecapture"`).